 6. Have consistent volunteers

 Aside from parents, other adults children interact with regularly have a significant impact on their lives.
-The same goes for volunteers of children’s ministry.
-That is why it is essential that children aren’t exposed to constantly changing volunteers but instead to consistent volunteers with whom they can form a connection.
+The same is true of the volunteers in your children’s ministry.
+That's why it's essential that children aren’t exposed to constantly changing volunteers but instead to consistent volunteers with whom they can form a connection.
 By encouraging leaders to serve faithfully, teach boldly, and give selflessly, and by providing quality equipment and curricula, you make leading exciting for each volunteer and provide the kids in your ministry with consistent leaders they can trust and look up to.

 7. Focus on teamwork

 Teamwork and consistent organization are crucial to a successful ministry.
 Every leader should be on the same page, and all expectations should be clearly communicated.
 While it's normal for everyone, including ministry leaders, to experience burnout, you can prevent this by planning and cooperating with other areas of your ministry.
 By building solid teams of individuals who are aware of their responsibilities, you foster strong community bonds.